 Sometimes people are just trying to operate outside of the area in which they’re gifted.
-Maybe the position requires more attention to detail than they’re able to give, or perhaps it requires someone more extroverted.
+Maybe the position requires more attention to detail than they’re able to give, or perhaps it needs someone more extroverted.

-If repositioning isn’t possible, and you’ve made expectations clear, but the volunteer still isn’t meeting them, then it’s time for the painful—but necessary—removal process.
+If repositioning isn’t possible, and you’ve made expectations clear but the volunteer still isn’t meeting them, then it’s time for the painful—but necessary—removal process.
 Here are four guidelines for removing a volunteer:

 1. SCHEDULE A PRIVATE MEETING

 There’s more at stake here than simply removing a volunteer, so you need to handle this situation very carefully—and never relieve a volunteer of their responsibilities in front of others.